 Today’s Shopping CartIn the 1950s, the shopping cart that we all know today (one big basket on wheels rather than two) was introduced.
 While there have been a few add-ons like baby seats, drink holders, plastic handles, and more space in the basket, the basic shopping cart design has not changed a whole lot since then.

-Good L Corporation provides businesses everywhere with the only American-made shopping carts.
+Good L Corporation provides businesses everywhere with the only American-made shopping baskets, as well as a variety of specialty shopping carts.
 Contact Good L Corporation today for more information on adding shopping carts to your business.

 Good L Corporation delivers innovative shopping cart and basket solutions for retailers on a global scale.
 Our big, tall, large, standard, and mini baskets are 100% recycled material and American-made.
 From a fleet of new custom carts to launch your store opening to replacement baskets that supplement your existing shop supply, Good L Corp can configure the right carryall strategy to boost your retail business.
 Let’s get started!
 Contact us today for a no-pressure sales quote.